 And come fall, something *clicked*.
 Our inbox started to fill up with opportunities.
-People were saying *yes* more often, and to things we were really excited about it.
-That old saying, do-what-you-love-and-the-rest-will-follow appeared to actually be coming true.
+People were saying *yes* more often, and to things, we were really excited about it.
+That old saying, do-what-you-love-and-the-rest-will-follow appeared to actually becoming true.

 I don’t think it was exclusive to just us, though.
 I think it is due to the travel industry truly recognizing that we (collectively, as bloggers) can provide real value.
-That those of us who work our tails off and treat this as an actual career are dead serious about what we do, and with the right partnerships in place to maintain our livelihood, we’re not going away any time soon.
+That those of us who work our tails off and treat this as an actual career is dead serious about what we do, and with the right partnerships in place to maintain our livelihood, we’re not going away any time soon.

 And we are no longer questioning our future.
 Now, as we sit at the beginning of a new calendar and blogging year, some realizations have been made about our blog, our business, and ourselves.
 2014 will be the year of precise focus.
 Our behind-the-scenes strategies will sharpen, and while we renew our efforts to provide more value to our readers, we’ll also be further developing the means to keep going.

 Here’s what you can expect…